-Social Responsibility and Sustainability Committee: is responsible for verifying and ensuring the correct application of the principles and general guidelines for action in the area of Social Responsibility and Sustainability in the Group, and is made up of the Corporate Directors of People and Sustainability, Finance, Legal and Compliance, Communication and Security, and by the Head of the People, Sustainability and Procurement Area.

-• Security and Environment Committee: is in charge of verifying and ensuring the correct application of the general principles and guidelines for action in the area of Comprehensive Security, Business Continuity and Environment in the Group and is made up of the CEO of Solunion, the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and, depending on the matter to be addressed, by the Corporate Director of People, Sustainability and Procurement and the Security Officers of the Business Units, who have the status of permanent members.
-The Corporate Director of Security (CSO), MAPFRE's Deputy General Manager for Security and Environment, and the Directors of Coordination and International Security, and of Risk, Government of Security / Environment and Business Continuity of MAPFRE will be standing guests.
+Social Responsibility and Sustainability Committee: is responsible for verifying and ensuring the correct application of the principles and general guidelines for action in the area of Social Responsibility and Sustainability in the Group, and is made up of the Corporate Directors of People and Sustainability, Finance and Administration, Legal and Compliance, Communication and Security, and by the Head of the People and Sustainability Area. • Security Committee: is in charge of verifying and ensuring the correct application of the general principles and guidelines for action in the area of Comprehensive Security, Cybersecurity and Business Continuity in the Group and is made up of the CEO of Solunion, who chairs it, the Corporate Directors of Finance and Administration, Legal and Compliance, Information Technology and Security (without voting rights).
+Depending on the matter to be discussed, the Corporate Director of People, Sustainability and Procurement and the Heads of Security of the Business Units may be invited.
+The Corporate Directors of Security and of Entity and Business Coordination of MAPFRE's Corporate Security Department shall be permanent guests.

-Additionally, the local government system is made up of the following bodies:
+Additionally, the government system is made up of the following bodies: